ryndaniels/effective-devops/assignments/assign_2.md

  * cd ~/wd/TEAM-repo/chef-repo/cookbooks/
  * git add app
- * git commit -m "install and configure apache"
+ * git commit -m "install and configure mysql"
  * save your changes and commit back to team's repo

+## Verify your development environment is consistent (Everyone)

+Depending on which part of the work you did, you should make sure that your node is working as expected.

+* git pull origin master
+* cd ~/wd/TEAM-repo/chef-repo/cookbooks/app
+* update your .kitchen.yml to match as above
+* kitchen converge
+* kitchen login
+ * Password: kitchen

 ## Outcome